vuejs/docs/src/api/options-dom.md

 - **Details:**

   A string template to be used as the markup for the component instance.
-The template will **replace** the mounted element.
+The template will **replace** the `innerHTML` of mounted element.
 Any existing markup inside the mounted element will be ignored, unless content distribution slots are present in the template.

   If the string starts with `#` it will be used as a `querySelector` and use the selected element's innerHTML as the template string.
 This allows the use of the common `<script type="x-template">` trick to include templates.